vagrant-landrush/landrush/README.md

 # Landrush: DNS for Vagrant [![Build Status](https://travis-ci.org/vagrant-landrush/landrush.png)](https://travis-ci.org/vagrant-landrush/landrush)

-Simple cross-platform DNS that's visible on both the guest and the host.
+Landrush is a simple cross-platform DNS for Vagrant VMs that is visible on both, the guest and the host.

-Landrush spins up a small DNS server and redirects DNS traffic from your VMs to use it, automatically registering/unregistering IP addresses of guests as they come up and down.
+It spins up a small DNS server and redirects DNS traffic from your VMs to use it, automatically registering/unregistering IP addresses of guests as they come up and go down.

 **Note**: Windows support is currently considered experimental.
 If you having problems using Landrush on Windows please let us know.